GaetanJUVIN/singleton_from/README.md

 # SingletonFrom

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/singleton_from`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to the fantastic new gem!
+This directory contains all the necessary files to package and distribute your Ruby library as a gem.
+Your Ruby code should be placed in the file lib/singleton_from, and if you wish to experiment with the code, interactive prompts can be accessed by running bin/console.

-TODO: Delete this and the text above, and describe your gem

 ## Installation